vestrel00/contacts-android/docs/basics/query-contacts.md

 val query = Contacts(context).broadQuery()
 ```

-> For a more granular, advanced queries, use the `Query` API.
-> For more info, read [Query contacts (advanced)](./../basics/query-contacts-advanced.md).
+> ℹ️ For a more granular, advanced queries, use the `Query` API; [Query contacts (advanced)](./../basics/query-contacts-advanced.md).

-> If you want to query Data directly instead of Contacts, read [Query specific data kinds](./../data/query-data-sets.md).
+> ℹ️ If you want to query Data directly instead of Contacts, read [Query specific data kinds](./../data/query-data-sets.md).

-> If you want to get the device owner Contact Profile, read [Query device owner Contact profile](./../profile/query-profile.md).
+> ℹ️ If you want to get the device owner Contact Profile, read [Query device owner Contact profile](./../profile/query-profile.md).

 ## A basic query